aws-amplify/docs/docs/lib/datastore/getting-started.md

 ### Option 2: Use Amplify CLI

 If more control over the configuration and code generation process is needed the Amplify CLI can be used directly.
-This option is also useful for **existing codebases** with Amplify already configured.
+This option is particularly useful for **existing codebases** where Amplify is already configured.

 The base structure for a DataStore app is created by adding a new GraphQL API to your app.